 Wear Farm City Park Playground

-Looking for a budget-friendly activity that is perfect for a toddler?
-Look no further than Wear Farm City Park.
-With a playground designed for toddlers, another for older children and peaceful walking trails there is something for everyone.
+With a playground designed for toddlers, another for older children, and peaceful walking trails there is something for everyone.
 We stumbled across this gem while on a pursuit for a toddler-friendly playground that wasn’t tied in with a campground.
 Pack a picnic and enjoy the beautiful mountain backdrop.

 Dollywood With A Toddler